RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 ## How to Run the Demonstration

-### Disable the default Enterprise Server security configuration
+### Disable the Default Enterprise Server Security Configuration

 The Enterprise Server security features are enabled by default.
 However, tutorials that use enterprise server regions assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
 See *To Disable the Default Enterprise Server Security Configuration* for more information. <!-- There was some discussion about this part of the instructions.
 Should we change the guidance for disabling ES security in any way? -->